mrCamelCode/orion/README.md

 Peer-to-peer connections are fairly common in the world of online multiplayer games, but establishing those direct connections can be a challenge.
 You could try using Universal Plug-n-Play, but what if the user's network hardware doesn't support it?
 There are third-party services out there, but you can be sure you'll have to pay for them.
 If you're an indie developer just trying to make a game where you can play with friends, you don't have a lot of options.
 As indie developers trying to write a P2P-networked game in Godot, we know.
 We looked.

 Techniques using NAT hole-punching are available, but most of the servers out there that are easily available are flaky at best and difficult to write clients for because they use UDP for the entire process.
 The process is also fairly limited--most of the solutions out there are quick-and-dirty implementations that are pretty bare-bones.
-No lobbying, and the APIs are poorly defined should you want to write your own client.
+No lobbying and the APIs are poorly defined, making it difficult to write your own client.

 What you really need is a well-documented, reliable mediation server that also supports lobbying to get all the peers in one "place" before they start trying to connect to one another willy-nilly.
 We couldn't find such a solution, so we wrote one.